pytorch/pytorch.github.io/_posts/2022-6-22-introducing-torchx-fbgemm-and-other-library-updates-in-pytorch-1-12.md

 ### (BETA) New Beamforming Modules and Methods

 TorchAudio adds two new beamforming modules under torchaudio.transforms: [SoudenMVDR](https://pytorch.org/audio/0.12.0/transforms.html#soudenmvdr) and [RTFMVDR](https://pytorch.org/audio/0.12.0/transforms.html#rtfmvdr), to increase the flexibility of module usage.
 The main differences from the [torchaudio.transforms.MVDR](https://pytorch.org/audio/0.11.0/transforms.html#mvdr) module are:
 - Use power spectral density (PSD) matrices or the relative transfer function (RTF) matrix as inputs instead of time-frequency masks.
-The module can be integrated with neural networks that directly predict complex-valued STFT coefficients of speech and noise.
+The module can be integrated with neural networks that directly predict complex-valued STFT coefficients of speech and noise
-- Add reference_channel to the input arguments in the forward method, to let users select the reference microphone during model training.
+- Add reference_channel to the input arguments in the forward method, to let users select the reference microphone during model training

 Besides the two modules, new function-level beamforming methods are added under torchaudio.functional.
 These include:
 - [psd](https://pytorch.org/audio/0.12.0/functional.html#psd)